-As for the mattress retailers, they also need constant support from the brands to attract more customers and increase sales of any brand products.
-Given that, in the present digital age, customers have become very demanding and expect much more from the retailers.
+As for mattress retailers, they also need constant support from the brands to attract more customers and increase sales of any brand products.
+Given that, in the present digital age, customers have become very demanding and expect much more from retailers.
 Further, despite the fact that retailers have the local advantage, they often lack the resources and strategies to efficiently target the right customers.
-That said, still the local retailers are increasingly spending on marketing and advertising activities but they need to do much more.
+That said, still local retailers are increasingly spending on marketing and advertising activities but they need to do much more.
 Here, comes the importance of support from mattress brands to the retailers in the domain.
-It’s high time that the mattress brands realise that they need to focus upon empowering their retailers by giving them the right products, information, tools and support they need to reach new as well as old customers in the best possible manner.
+It’s high time that mattress brands realise that they need to focus on empowering their retailers by giving them the right products, information, tools and support they need to reach new as well as old customers in the best possible manner.
 That said, mattress brands have a huge role in helping retailers rise to glory and increase sales at their stores.

-He also says that the local brands put all the salient features on the cover of the mattress, which becomes easy for explaining customers.
+He also says that the local brands put all the salient features on the cover of the mattress, which becomes easy for explaining to customers.

 Some of the established mattress brands are taking certain steps towards supporting the retail stores, they also need to gear up more and take further efforts in this direction.
-“We are getting a good support from Duroflex.
-They update us about their products on regular basis.
-After sales support is also good.
-However brands can think of promoting retailers also, which is not happening currently”, says Prasad from Mattress World.
+“We are getting good support from Duroflex.
+They update us about their products on a regular basis.
+After-sales support is also good.
+However, brands can think of promoting retailers also, which is not happening currently”, says Prasad from Mattress World.

 Key takeaways: Steps mattress brands can take to help retailers